Cabbage looper: Use in research

 Baculovirus-insect cell expression is a technique used to produce large quantities of a desired protein.
 It takes advantage of the ability of Baculovirus to insert genes into its target cell and induce protein expression this gene.
 Numerous insect cells have been developed into cell lines, such as fruit flies, mosquitoes, and silkworms.
 The tissue of the cabbage looper has also been used to develop a cell line.
 It is particularly useful for its fast growth rate and less reliance upon insect haemolymph in the medium.

 The cabbage looper cell line has also been engineered to grow in serum-free media.
-Although serum helps insect cell growth, it is very expensive and can hinder subsequent experimental procedures.
+Although animal serum helps insect cell growth, it is very expensive and can hinder subsequent experimental procedures.
 As a result, the development of the cell line to grow independently of serum means that the cell line could be used to produce viruses and proteins in a more affordable, efficient, and productive manner.